 Puerh can have about as much caffeine as either a white or green tea.
-Black teas usually have some of the highest amounts, however this tea is aged, so some of that wears off during that process.
+Black teas usually have some of the highest amounts.
+However, this tea is aged, so some of that wears off during that process.

 Caffeine is a diuretic.

-That means that caffeine will make you urinate which is the argument for the net 0 or net negative effect of tea on hydration.
+Caffeine will make you urinate which is the argument for the net 0 or net negative effect of tea on hydration.
 Thankfully this is incorrect.
 The amount that tea will make you urinate vs how much you will drink is minimal.

 If you're looking for the most caffeinated tea while still staying away from coffee, our yerba mates are fantastic.